 - WA A legislated Racing Bets Levy applies to licensed betting operators that use or publish Western Australian race fields.
-Various rates apply based on the type of bets placed and the turnover the operator receives from the race event. - NSW Race field fees are set in commercial arrangements between betting operators and the racing industry, with a legislated cap on the rate that can be charged.
+Various rates apply based on the type of bets placed and the turnover the operator receives from the race event. - NSW Race field fees are set in commercial arrangements between betting operators and the racing industry, with legislated caps based on the type of bets placed^(a).
 This rate applies to the turnover the operator receives from a race event. - SA Race field fees are set in commercial arrangements between betting operators and the racing industry, with a legislated rate payable where no commercial arrangement is in force.
 This rate applies to the gross proceeds the operator receives from a race event. - Others Race field fees in Victoria, Queensland, Tasmania, the Australian Capital Territory and Northern Territory are set in commercial arrangements between the betting operator and the racing industry.
-None of these jurisdictions provide a legislated rate.
+None of these jurisdictions provide a legislated rate. - (a) Race fields fees are capped at 4% of turnover from totalizator derived odds.
+A rate cap of 3% applies to turnover from wagers laid at odds rather than totalizator derived odds, at race meetings where at least one race carries a prize of \$1 million or more; otherwise, fees are capped at 2% of turnover.